davidneuhaeuser/rv32im_perf_model/README.md

 ## Performance Error

-The table below shows the measured error in clock cycles as compared to an HDL implementation of an RV32IM processor with the same specifications (without a cache) for programs of respective categories.
+The table below shows the measured performance estimation error as compared to an HDL implementation of an RV32IM processor with the same specifications (without a cache) for programs of respective categories.
 Regarding the results, it is therefore recommended to **assume an error of ±15%.**

 | Cached   | DNNs          | DNN related   | Sorting Algorithms |
 | -------- | ------------- | ------------- | ------------------ |